UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Schedule professional HVAC maintenance1 to 2 hoursMediumProfessional

 Rather than guessing where the cool air escapes, you can conduct a remarkably simple DIY draft test right now.
 Light an incense stick and slowly pass it around the edges of your window frames, exterior doors, and baseboards.
-If the smoke wavers or blows sideways, you have pinpointed an invisible gap.
+If the smoke wavers or blows sideways, you have pinpointed an invisible gap where unconditioned air is freely moving.
 If you are sensitive to smoke, use a thin piece of tissue or simply feel for drafts with a damp hand on a breezy day.
-Alternatively, running a damp hand along these same boundaries makes it easy to feel subtle temperature changes.
-Tackling these targeted DIY weatherization projects empowers you to take control of your indoor climate rather than letting the weather dictate your comfort.
+Running a damp hand along these same boundaries makes it incredibly easy to feel subtle temperature changes.
+Tackling these targeted DIY weatherization projects empowers you to take control of your indoor climate rather than letting the turbulent spring weather dictate your family’s comfort.

 Weatherstripping Doors in Spring to Stop Air Leaks